- Office of Graduate Studies

 - When the review is complete, the Thesis Editor will send an approval email stating that your thesis is ready to publish.

-Students completing a Departmental thesis should contact their program coordinator for questions regarding formatting of their thesis.
+Students completing a Departmental Thesis or Capstone Project should contact their program coordinator or thesis or project advisor for questions regarding formatting of their thesis.

-At CSUEB, your thesis will be published electronically.
-To publish the thesis, submit the final electronic version (PDF) of the thesis to the Library for inclusion in ScholarWorks, the CSUEB Institutional Repository.
+At CSUEB, your thesis or project will be published electronically.
+To publish the thesis or project, submit the final electronic version (PDF) of the thesis to the Library for inclusion in ScholarWorks, the CSUEB Institutional Repository.

 Complete and sign the Non-Exclusive Distribution License and Availability Agreement.
 The Department Chair signature is only required for Embargo.